wongzhenhao/DataFlow/README.md

 </div>

 ## 💐 9.
 Acknowledgements
-We sincerely appreciate [MinerU](https://github.com/opendatalab/MinerU)'s outstanding contribution, particularly its robust text extraction capabilities from PDFs and documents, which greatly facilitate data loading.
+We sincerely thank [MinerU](https://github.com/opendatalab/MinerU) for their outstanding work, whose powerful PDF/document text extraction capabilities provided essential support for our data loading process.
+We also thank [LLaMA-Factory](https://github.com/hiyouga/LLaMA-Factory) for offering an efficient and user-friendly framework for large model fine-tuning, which greatly facilitated rapid iteration in our training and experimentation workflows.
+Our gratitude extends to all contributors in the open-source community—their efforts collectively drive the development of DataFlow.

 ## 🤝 10.
 Community & Support
 Join the DataFlow open-source community to ask questions, share ideas, and collaborate with other developers!